Small Domestic Deposit Takers (SDDT) Regime

 The intention is that this will increase competition and innovation in the UK banking sector.
 The regime is intended to be flexible enough to cater for a range of business models and will continue to meet the PRA’s primary objective of ensuring that regulated firms operate in a safe and sound of manner.

 In December 2023 the PRA published a policy paper on the scope of the SDDT regime.
 It also outlined the regime's liquidity and disclosure requirements.
 These came into force on 1 July 2024.
-Further detail has been promised on the capital framework in Q3 2024.
+Proposals setting out the expected capital framework were published in September 2024.
+These are expected to be implemented on 1 January 2027.

 How can we support you?